tarngerine/tarngerine.github.io/source/content/tools.md

 ---

-## Do I need to code to make design tooling?
+### Do I need to code to make design tooling?
-No!
+No!!!
 There is a wide array of initiatives and opportunities you can take to improve designer workflow without committing a single line of code.
 You can define new processes that are more efficient, or host classes and write tutorials on pro-tips with the existing tools you use, create useful shared resources, or even set up a pipeline to outsource repetitive work.
-You can investigate the latest tooling, and make recommendations on which ones you think the team should adopt, evangelizing and building a community.]
+You can investigate the latest tooling, and make recommendations on which ones you think the team should adopt, evangelizing and building a community.

+---

+---

+# ***Everything below is draft/WIP***

+---

+---

 ### Programs vs Software
 A lot of times in resource-constrained teams, the best way to do something is to do it by hand.
 You don't need to make software for every thing you need.
-For example, if your team hasn't created proper processes for things
+For example, if your team hasn't created proper processes for things...?

 A program that's done by hand can eventually become something fully automated